 - Use a separate cocktail strainer to pour the shaken mixture into your chilled martini glasses.
 Often the strainers built into shakers don’t tend to work very well – and don’t let the ice crystals flow through to the glass.

-Dry Vodka Martini with a Twist FAQs
+Dry Vodka Martini With a Twist FAQs

 And, here are answers to martini-related questions I often get asked: